Content navigation:

 1. Determine Quality of Competitor Pricing Data

-Complete and accurate data is crucial to analyze competitor costs.
+Complete and accurate data is crucial to analyze competitor costs and gain market insights.
 We surveyed our clients from several different countries to determine the following criteria as crucial to high-quality data:

 • Depth of comparisons.
 Retailers need to take everything into account regarding product information: color, technical characteristics, and other product attributes are vital for high-quality data and are also not available on product cards.